 Some reflexes that are normal in a newborn may not be appropriate in a 2 year old, or 5 year old.
 A patient could be 8 years old chronologically, but their brain development may be stuck at 1 year old.
 By using simple exercises we can work to develop the brain closer to the correct age.

 Patients with autism also tend to have one side of their brain more dominant than the other.
 It is important for these patients to build up the opposite side to have equal strength between brain hemispheres.
-Dr. Anderson can help identify these strengths and weaknesses and stimulate the lower functioning areas with specific movements.
+Back In Line doctors can help identify these strengths and weaknesses and stimulate the lower functioning areas with specific movements.
 Movement BUILDS the brain and helps it develop.
 Talking, walking, crawling, rolling, sitting up, all build upon the foundation of primitive reflexes.
 We want milestones to be occurring at the RIGHT time.
 We will work to our patients reconnected, as well as integrated between the left and right sides of the brain and to the body.
 Early intervention is key.

 Decreasing Toxic Burden